 I seldom buy pineapples because I often end up having to eat more than half the fruit myself.
-I would not have minded it as much if the pineapples were sweet, but sadly that wasn’t always the case.
-I recently bought one as I was craving rojak, hence the Spicy Chocolate Rojak.
+I would not have minded it as much if the pineapples were sweet, but sadly that isn’t always the case.
+Recently I bought one as I was craving Rojak, hence the Spicy Chocolate Rojak.
 That pineapple from Costa Rica was really sweet.
 I am hooked!

 If you are planning to use the pineapple shell to serve the rice, carefully slice the fruit in half lengthwise.
 Cut around the skin with a small paring knife, leaving about half an inch of flesh.
 Make several hash cuts on the flesh so that it can be easily scooped up with a spoon.

 Tools Used in Making This Pineapple, Lemongrass, and Coconut Fried Rice